Ziyang-Huang/.Net-Project-Modification-History/README.md

 - `-y, --years N`: Number of years to analyze (default: 10).
 - `-o, --output-dir DIR`: Output directory for the CSV (default: tool root directory).
 Will be created if it doesn't exist.
 - `-i, --ignore PATTERN`: Relative path patterns to ignore (glob‑like).
 Can be repeated or comma‑separated, e.g. `-i "src/Legacy,tests/*"`.
+- `--write-while-analyze`: Write CSV rows incrementally as each project directory is processed (default is to aggregate all data first, then write once).
 - `--project-type`: One or more of `.bproj`, `.csproj`, `.vcproj`, `.vcxproj`, `.sln`...(For all supported file types, check [Project.SUPPORTED_TYPES](src/project.py#L12)).
 Repeat or comma‑separate.
 Default: all.
 If not all are included, the filename gains a `_type` suffix (e.g., `_csproj_vcxproj`).
 - `--quiet`: Suppress informational logs; warnings and the final summary still print.
 - `--verbose`: Extra details during processing.